mcwindy/tws_tgbot/README.md

 # tws_tgbot
-A telegram bot to notify the online players of teeworlds.
+A telegram bot to notify the online players of teeworlds based on google app script.